alexpeter-pen/MusicL/General settings.md

 ::comment $

-A declaration that describes that comment is any line starting with $ \
+A declaration that describes that comment is any line starting with $

 Any character without ambiguity can be used.

-as in \
+as in

-$This declaration describes the character used for commenting
+$ This declaration describes the character used for commenting

-::encoding utf-8 \
+::encoding utf-8

 $ Defining encoding necessary to properly read the file

-::font CourierNew \
+::font CourierNew

 $ Defining a font that is most suitable for visualizing the content

-::continuation:<filename>.mlq \
+::continuation:<filename>.mlq

 $ The previous file that this file continues.
 It is assumed that the file has a unique name or that it is in the same folder.